Brabham BT36 car-by-car histories

 Driven by: Rolf Stommelen and Roland Binder.
 First race: Nürburgring (R3), 2 May 1971.
 Total of 14 recorded races.

 New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
-Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
+Then via a French owner to Yves Bole (France) and raced by him in historic racing in 1992.
+Bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.
 Sold to Thomas Itte (Remseck, Germany) April 2014.

 Driven by: Peter Westbury, Nick Koob and Johny Krier.
 First race: Nürburgring (R3), 2 May 1971.
 Total of 29 recorded races.